paramsingh/notes/vault/daily.journal.2023.03.27.md

 I need to dive a bit deep into this: https://github.com/educelab/volume-cartographer/discussions/10 This seems like a software engineering task that I could actually do, and it lines up with my own python expertise too.

+Ok, I left a comment, probably going nowhere but let's see.
+Maybe I spend some time doing research this week.